tradingstrategy-ai/docs/source/glossary.rst

         To calculate cumulative profit, one must add together all net profit numbers over a specific time frame.

+        If a trading strategy automatically reinvests its profits to itself, it is called :term:`auto-compounding`.

         See also

         - :term:`Compound`